firefly-iii/docs/docs/docs/csv/usage/roles.md

 - Transaction invoice date

 These are meta-dates related to the transaction you can set.
 These dates are just for show, and Firefly III doesn't use them at the moment.
 Some users import these dates to make sure the data isn't lost (ie. the interest date versus the booking date) but there's no feature yet in Firefly III that uses the dates.
 If you're not sure what to do with these date fields, just ignore them.

+Most people use the date that is closest to the actual transaction date as the main date (see earlier in the text about the "date" field).
+The other dates can be stored pretty much as you wish.

 ### External ID / Internal reference